StayFoolisj/HMA-ATR-Cloud-Trading-System/README.md

 # How to use
 Based on the settings, it will generate entry and exit signals on its own.
 If you have a tradingview account you can setup alarms based on its signals.

+Based on the settings you use, it will generate entry and exit signal for both long and short positions.
+There is also functional risk management mechanisms in the code.
+You can find it in your settings.

+FYI signals are signalled 'after the fact', which means the next bar.
+This is a pinescript limitiation which is very tricky to overcome without generating false signals.